-There are some 300,000 people learning German in Côte d’Ivoire.
-The universities in Abidjan and Bouaké have large German Studies departments with more than 1000 students.
-There is a Goethe-Institut in Abidjan that not only offers language courses, but also features prominently in the city’s cultural life through the wide‑ranging programme it organises.
-Student and academic exchange and scholarship programmes are overseen by a German Academic Exchange Service (DAAD) lector, who is based at the Université Félix Houphouët-Boigny in Abidjan.
+Germany is represented across the board in Côte d’Ivoire, with organisations ranging from the Friedrich-Ebert-Stiftung, the Konrad-Adenauer-Stiftung and the Friedrich Naumann Foundation, through the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the Kreditanstalt für Wiederaufbau (KfW) and the German Investment and Development Company, to a Delegate Office of German Industry and Commerce and a correspondent from Germany Trade and Invest (GTAI).
+There is also a Goethe-Institut in Abidjan that not only offers language courses, but also plays an active role in shaping the city’s cultural life through the wide‑ranging programme it organises.
+Student and academic exchange and scholarship programmes are coordinated by a German Academic Exchange Service (DAAD) lector, who is based at the Université Félix Houphouët-Boigny in Abidjan.

 There are some 400,000 people learning German in Côte d'Ivoire.
 The universities in Abidjan and Bouaké have large German studies departments with around 2000 students.

 Bilateral development cooperation in the context of the reform partnership is focused on supporting the energy sector as well as creating job prospects and promoting private investment.
 Germany also supports efforts to preserve the Taï National Park (West Africa’s largest intact rainforest) and the Comoé National Park (savannah park in the north-east of the country) as well as to strengthen good governance.
 Furthermore, Germany is engaged in promoting security in the country, not least through the prevention of violent extremism.